 Q: What does content intelligence look like on a day-to-day basis?

-Content intelligence is able to work seamlessly with your marketing team, providing insights that help you do your jobs more effectively.
+Content intelligence works seamlessly with the efforts of a marketing team, providing insights that help them complete tasks more effectively.
 Imagine having an intelligent coach that is able to guide your team in all the critical areas that contribute to your marketing ROI, including the following:

 - Understanding what your audience wants/needs